Sharing Data in a Secure Way

 "The companies that do the best job on managing a user’s privacy will be the companies that ultimately are the most successful." – Fred Wilson

-One of the most common processes in software development is obtaining a copy of production data to develop new features or troubleshooting an issue.
+One of the most common processes in custom enterprise software development is obtaining a copy of production data to develop new features or troubleshooting an issue.
 This normally involves creating a database backup by copying the backup files over the internet to a local development server or the developer’s computer.

 In these processes there are several risks involving the data, for example, how was the backup generated?
 Is the copy being done over a clear or encrypted connection?
 Is the developer’s computer fully patched and secured with antivirus, anti-malware, or disk encryption?